combefis/combefis.github.io/docs/research/index.md

 # Research

-XXX

-    <p>I worked a little over two and a half year as a part-time <em>senior researcher</em> at the <a href="https://cerdecam.jimdofree.com">CERDECAM</a>, the research center associated to the <a href="https://www.ecam.be">ECAM Brussels Engineering School</a> (ECAM), where I mainly worked on <b>data analysis</b> in the frame of the Egonet project.</p>
+I worked as a part-time _senior researcher_ at the [Centre de Recherche et de Développement de l'ECAM](https://www.cerdecam.be) (CERDECAM) for a little over two and a half years, from 2018 to 2020.
+In this research centre, associated to the [ECAM Brussels Engineering School](https://www.ecam.be) (ECAM), I mainly worked on **data analysis**.

-    <p>I got my PhD in November 2013 from the <a href="https://www.uclouvain.be/en/">Université catholique de Louvain</a> (UCLouvain), where I worked under the supervision of Prof. Charles Pecheur.
-My PhD thesis is about the analysis of <em>human-machine interaction using formal methods</em>.
-More precisely, by modelling systems using enriched Labelled Transition Systems, we generate abstractions of these systems, called mental models, to allow their operators to control them in a proper way.</p>
+I got my PhD in November 2013 from the [Université catholique de Louvain](https://www.uclouvain.be/en) (UCLouvain).
+My **PhD thesis**, under the supervision of Prof. Dr Charles Pecheur, is about the analysis of _human-machine interaction using formal methods_.
+More precisely, by modelling systems using enriched Labelled Transition Systems, we generate abstractions, called mental models, that allow the operators of the systems to control them in a proper way.

-    <p>I am also interested in pedagogy and <b>computer science education</b>.
-I completed an <em>advanced master</em> in pedagogy in higher education, with a master thesis studying the motivation and success rate of first year bachelor students in computer science.
-Finally, I am also interested in the promotion of computer science and technology to secondary school pupils.
-I am involved in several projects related to these two last subjects, mainly collaborating with the <a href="https://www.csited.be">Computer Science and IT in Education</a> (CSITEd) nonprofit organisation.</p>
+I am also interested in pedagogy and **computer science education**.
+In 2014, I completed an _advanced master_ on pedagogy in higher education, with a master thesis studying the motivation and success rate of first year bachelor students in computer science.
+Finally, I also do research on my personal time, on topics related to the various positions I hold and the projects I am leading.